 Frequently Asked Questions About Christianity, Answered Honestly!

-What about Clean and Unclean Meats
+What about the Laws for Clean and Unclean Meats

 by Tony Warren

-s it biblical for Christians to eat meats like crab, pork, shrimp or lobster, which are described in the Old Testament as unclean?
+s it biblical for Christians to eat meats like crab, pork, shrimp, duck or lobster, which are described in the Old Testament as unclean?
 This is a question that often weighs heavily on the minds of some people because of the prohibitions that are found in the books of Leviticus and Deuteronomy.
 Actually, the first reference that God made concerning clean and unclean animals was not in the law that God gave Moses on the mountain, but was when God instructed Noah on their separation in Genesis.

 God commanded Noah to make a distinction between clean and unclean animals, and it was for the same reason God gave the law prohibiting the eating of unclean animals.
 It is revealed to us in His declaration that the clean animals were to be used by Noah to make sacrifice to God.
 By their exclusion, the unclean animals were deemed unworthy to be "representative" of the atonement offering unto God.